 Hand, Foot, and Mouth Disease is present all year round in Singapore with seasonal outbreaks every year.
 Outbreaks do occur in childcare centres, kindergartens, and schools.
 Although usually a mild disease, it has been associated with fatalities usually due to complications involving the heart and nervous system (e.g. encephalitis).

 Hand, Foot, and Mouth Disease (HFMD) is caused by certain viruses.
 Among them, it is the EV71 virus that can give rise to serious complications.

 HFMD is spread from person to person by direct contact with the nasal discharge, saliva, faeces, and fluid from the rash of an infected person.
 Both adults and children can be affected, but young children below five years of age are particularly susceptible.

 A child with HFMD may suffer from some of the following symptoms:

-Severe ulcers in the mouth can be very painful and this may interfere with intake of food and drink resulting in dehydration.
-Dehydration may also be caused by persistent vomiting/diarrhoea coupled with a reduced fluid intake.
+Severe ulcers in the mouth can be very painful and this may interfere with how well a child can take in food and drink resulting in dehydration.
+Dehydration may also be caused by persistent vomiting/diarrhoea coupled with reduced fluid intake.

 Complications such as brain, lung or heart infections may occur occasionally, usually due to the EV 71 virus and can be serious.
 Some signs and symptoms of complications include: